MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 As the simulation starts, detailed information will be reported into the terminal.
 Thereafter, progress will be indicated upon the completion of each spatial node until the simulation is complete.

 !!! attention
-    Remember that your conda environment must be active `conda activate <env>` and you must be in the directory of the FRICOSIPY model.
+    Remember that your conda environment must be active `conda activate <env>` and you must be in the root directory in order to launch the FRICOSIPY model.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />